aome510/hackernews-TUI/README.md

 `hackernews_tui` is written in Rust with the help of [Cursive TUI library](https://github.com/gyscos/cursive/).
 It uses [HN Algolia search APIs](https://hn.algolia.com/api/) and [HN Official APIs](https://github.com/HackerNews/API) to get Hacker News data.

+**Note**: `hackernews-tui` implements a lazy-loading comment functionality which only loads comments **on demand**.
+That means to load more comments, you should keep focusing the next comment passing the last visible comment until hitting the end when no additional comment is loaded.

 The application consists of the following views:

 - `Story View` displays a list of HN stories.
 There are different kinds of `Story View` depending on the `tag` used to filter stories: